 Born to artist parents, from an early age I developed a sharp eye and enjoyed playing with light and shapes through photography.
-But it was only when I helped set up a student darkroom, while doing my English Literature degree, that I really fell in love with its magic, alongside the power of words.
+But it was only when I helped set up a student darkroom, while doing my English Literature degree, that I really fell in love with its magic and power, alongside that of words.
 I've been happily and variously employed as a freelance photographer, editor and writer ever since.

 What are cookies